 Saturn

-- Saturn is famous for its beautiful rings, which are primarily composed of ice particles and rock fragments.
+- Saturn is famous for its beautiful rings, which consist mainly of ice particles and rock fragments.

-- It is also a gas giant and is similar to Jupiter in composition.
+- It is also a gas giant and is very similar to Jupiter in composition.

 Interesting facts: